 There will come a time when an employee with an assigned vehicle will call in sick.
 Ordinarily, this might cause panic, as bookings will need to be modified.
 However, PoolCar can easily solve this problem.
 PoolCar admins can easily log into the system and flag the vehicle as being unavailable.
 Once that’s sorted, they can either shift any affected bookings to other vehicles manually, or let the software take care of it.
 Because PoolCar is a SaaS solution, any bookings will be automatically updated, providing a seamless experience for anyone with an impacted booking.
 They probably won’t even realise the vehicle has changed beyond an email letting them know their booking has been updated.

-But should that process not be followed, PoolCar still has your back.
-If the keys aren’t returned, an alert email will be triggered that is sent to the system admin.
+PoolCar can also step in if the keys aren’t returned in time for the allocated driver’s homeward journey by generating an alert email to the system admin.
 At the same time, because the overnight booking is still outstanding, PoolCar can automatically re-allocate any bookings impacted because the vehicle hasn’t been returned.
 It also gives the Fleet Manager an opportunity to check in with the employee to make sure everything is ok.